-Accumulated compensated absences at June 30, 2019 have been computed and recorded in the basic financial statements of the District.
-At June 30, 2019, the accumulated liabilities, including salary related payments (expected to be financed by General Fund revenues) for accumulated compensated absences, amounted to \$2,500.
+Accumulated compensated absences are computed and recorded in the basic financial statements of the District.
+At June 30, 2022, there were no accumulated liabilities, including salary related payments (expected to be financed by General Fund revenues) for accumulated compensated absences.